Aquarium Ammonia Test Strips: Are They Accurate – My Results

 • Quick Note: Ammonia is the #1 killer in a new tank.
 A liquid kit is significantly more accurate and costs about the same as a pack of single-purpose ammonia strips.

-Troubleshooting Your Ammonia Test Strip Results
+Troubleshooting Your Fish Tank Ammonia Test Strip Results

 How to Read “In-Between” Colors